The spirit of a place. Discover Holland Park’s history.

-The term ‘genius loci’, meaning ‘spirit of place’, is used to describe the soul that inhibits certain buildings.
+The term ‘genius loci’, meaning ‘spirit of a place’, is used to describe the soul that inhibits certain buildings.
 Even as the world around them changes irrevocably.

 Second Home Holland Park is just such a building.